cysouw/diathesis/text/c02_structure.md

 ::: ex
 ~~Object exchange~~

 a.
-Ich schmiere die Salbe auf die Wunde.
+Ich schmiere eine Salbe auf die Wunde.
 b.
-Ich beschmiere die Wunde mit der Salbe.
+Ich beschmiere die Wunde mit einer Salbe.
 :::

 Different variants of such object exchange show an astonishingly strong correlation between syntactic structure and semantic interpretation.
 Basically, promotions have the effect that the new object role is a part of the old object role (i.e. the new object is a ~~meronym~~), while demotions have the reverse effect in that the new object role encompasses the old object role (i.e. the new object is a ~~holonym~~).
 To appreciate this generalisation it is important to recall how demotions and promotions are defined for chained diatheses.
 This definition is not trivial because chained diatheses are always a combination of both a promotion and a demotion.
 So the question is which of the two "wins".